minecraftforum/rules-archive/rules/mapping_and_modding/rules.markdown

 * Do not ask or pressure content packs to update

 This section is only for content packs that modify existing content mods, or mods which are meant to rely on content packs for their mod.

+### Modification Development

+Only threads for the advancement of mods.
+The mod has to have already been started.
+Help with java code.

+* Do not ask others to do it for you
+* Bumping is permitted once every 24 hours after the last reply if help is still needed
+* Mod teams are not allowed

 ## Maps